smwebstudio/web-scrap/readme.md

-## A PHP/JS web scraper for 10web's blog
+## A PHP/JS web scraper
-Simple CLI web application that scrapes and aggregates 10Web’s latest blog posts and shows them on the front page.
+Simple CLI web application that scrapes and aggregates latest blog posts and shows them on the front page.

 Please notice, that the app is in dev mode.
-Sorry for any trouble caused.
-Please accept my sincere apologies.

 Some of the feature include:
 * Dependencies managed through composer